School Management Software onboarding is an avenue to teach cyber-security

 Lesson One: Private information must remain private

 In an increasingly connected world, barriers seem to collapse without a ripple in the ecosystem.
 While this results in greater collaboration, which is an important life skill all students must master, it also means that they often do not realise when boundaries are crossed.
 Teaching students how to differentiate between sharing of benign and more sensitive information is a key piece of knowledge to securing their online safety.
 A good analogy is to think of whether you would share the information in question with a friendly stranger you just met on the bus – perhaps talking about current events is alright, but sharing your home address or mother’s maiden name isn’t.

 Lesson Two: Being diligent about security updates

 It is not just enough having a password for the more sensitive portions of your information.
 Installing accredited security software, changing your password regularly (google how to create a strong password – the more random the sequence of letters, numbers, and characters, the better), using different passwords across platforms, and ensuring that you don’t share your passwords or write them down ever all go towards ensuring your information is protected.
 This is step one.
-Step two, is about ensuring that you stay secure – from updating software regularly to also changing your password on a regular basis to turning on extra security features like two factor authentication.
+Step two is about ensuring that you stay secure – from updating software regularly to also change your password on a regular basis to turn on extra security features like two-factor authentication.
 These slightly arduous steps will help keep you secure.
 And finally, it should go without saying, but just in case – your password cannot be your name, your bestie’s or just “password”.

 Lesson Three: If in Doubt, Find Out